hmmh/typo3-kickstarter/Readme.md

 Applications:

 - PHP from 7.2
-- Graphicksmagick from 1.3 or ImageMagick from 7.0
+- Optional: Graphicksmagick from 1.3 or ImageMagick from 7.0

 PHP Extensions: